-“Bell was the personal embodiment of the history of golf,” wrote Luke DeCock of the News & Observer in Raleigh, N.C.
+“Bell was the personal embodiment of the history of golf,” wrote Luke DeCock of the News & Observer in Raleigh, North Carolina.
 “She knew everyone, lived through everything, quickly earned the respect of everyone who met her, the kind of person who knew Donald Ross and could talk about offhand comments Herbert Warren Wind used to make—about her.”

 Bell made an impact on nearly every facet of the women’s game since she burst onto the amateur scene in the 1940s, winning three Ohio Women’s Amateur championships in her home state.
 She added North and South Women’s Amateur and Eastern Amateur titles to her resume and capped the decade off by winning the 1949 Titleholders Championship, then considered a women’s Major.

 She made the 1950 U.S. Curtis Cup team, then turned pro.
 But after compiling one of the women’s game’s most glittering amateur resumes, she wasn’t interested in grinding it out on the newly formed LPGA As such, she wasn’t technically a founder of the LPGA (she was welcomed early on as a charter member) and never won on the tour in the limited events she played.
 Her focus was on growing the game in other areas, specifically at Pine Needles – which she and her husband purchased in 1953 – and in teaching the game.